In this months Employee Spotlight, we meet Pamela, a senior Customer Success manager with a love for sports and adventure!

 What is your role at Angus Systems and what are your main responsibilities?

-As an implementation manager, I correspond directly with the client and use the resources within the company to make sure that each project for the clients is successful.
+As Customer Success Manager, I correspond directly with the client and use the resources within the company to make sure that each project for the clients is successful.
 We want to make sure that each client understands Angus AnyWhere well so they can adopt it into their daily operations smoothly.
 My role on a day-to-day basis includes meetings, follow-up correspondence, and coordinating with internal teams such as our Data and Sales teams.

 How have your responsibilities expanded since you started working with the company?